|

 Report experiences even though they may seem unimportant to you.

-should not make it a point to remember while meditating as this will
+Talking short notes immediately after meditation is helpful but one should not make it a point to remember while meditating as this will disturb concentration.

 Come and leave the reporting session mindfully.